FelineJTD/FelineJTD/README.md

   alt="Octocat Gif" />
 </p>

-# Whoa, a visitor! ✨
+# Whoa, a Visitor! ✨
 Welcome to my humble Github abode.
 My name is Feli and I love `coding`, `art`, and `cats`.
 Most of the repositories here are school projects, with a few personal projects here and there.

 # About Me 😄